DavideSoldani/Progetto-ASW-2018/progetto asw/dev-git/readme.md

-This folder is synced with devVm and contains the child repository.
+This folder is synced with devVm and contains the child repository, which can be cloned by the host when devVm is up.